Don't bury or cremate — soon you may compost your corpse

 "Some things that have been used in our trials, and in other material composting, would be things like wood chips, hay, grains — really any type of organic materials can be used," she said.

 Carpenter-Boggs said she was very pleased with the quality of compost that came out of her human cadaver studies.

 "By the time we completed our trials, we were developing material that was very pleasant to handle, it was a very fine compost that was relatively stable, [and] it smelled good," she said.

 One of the questions is how the compost might be used.
-Spade said in her TED Talk that "this soil can then be used to grow new life.
-Eventually you could be a lemon tree."
+"This soil can then be used to grow new life.
+Eventually you could be a lemon tree," Spade said in her TED Talk.

 Carpenter-Boggs said that they were looking into using it in conservation areas or memorial gardens.